 Post football, Bickley shifted his attention to Media, working with Channel 9 in both Adelaide and Melbourne presenting the weekend sports news and as a panellist on the Sunday Footy Show.

-In 2006 Bickley was invited to join the selection panel for the prestigious All Australian team, a position he held for 3 years.
-In 2008 he returned to the Crows to work as as an assistant coach, a position he held for a few years before making a return to the media.
+In 2006 Bickley was invited to join the selection panel for the prestigious All-Australian team, a position he held for three years.